 Climate models are central to modern climate science and are the primary tool for projecting future climate states \citep{flato2014evaluation}.
 However, constructing climate models is an international effort, with various modeling centers developing distinct models semi-independently.
-This situation has led to a large number of plausible, though disagreeing, models all representing the same earth system \citep{knutti2010challenges, flato2014evaluation}.
-Rather than select a ``best'' climate model, climate scientists incorporate many models into multi-model ensembles, which are then combined or integrated into a consensus estimate.
+This situation has led to many plausible, though disagreeing, models all representing the same earth system \citep{knutti2010challenges, flato2014evaluation}.
+Rather than select a ``best'' climate model, climate scientists incorporate many models into multi-model ensembles that are combined or integrated into a consensus estimate.
 Model integrations often show improved reconstruction skill compared to the individual models \citep{lambert2001cmip1, gleckler2008performance, knutti2010challenges}.
 Ensembles also allow climate scientists to quantify uncertainty through inter-model variability.
 For example, initial condition ensembles sample internal variability, perturbed physics ensembles sample uncertainties in parameters, and multi-model ensembles such as CMIP sample forcing uncertainties, structural model differences, and initial conditions \citep{sansom2017constraining}.

 Properly integrating multi-model ensembles into a consensus estimate has been the topic of much discussion \citep{tebaldi2007use}.
-By far, the most common and convenient approach is to average all models into a pointwise ensemble mean \citep{flato2014evaluation} and to use the pointwise inter-model variability as the projection uncertainty.
-Averaging can be done either democratically, whereby each model receives the same weight or with weights based on model skill, reliability, and inter-model dependence \citep{giorgi2002calculation, giorgi2003probability, abramowitz2019esd}.
+The most common and convenient approach is to average all models into a pointwise ensemble mean \citep{flato2014evaluation} and use the pointwise inter-model variability as the projection uncertainty.
+Averaging is done either democratically, whereby each model receives the same weight or with weights based on model skill, reliability, and inter-model dependence \citep{giorgi2002calculation, giorgi2003probability, abramowitz2019esd}.
 This type of model integration is known as ensemble averaging or weighted ensemble averaging.

 A fundamental challenge with ensemble averaging is how to gain the benefits of a model average without losing individual model skill, i.e., while retaining inter-annual variability and spatial information.
 In the extreme case, simple model averaging may cause severe blurring that erodes nearly all spatial signals (Figure \ref{fig:prediction_viz}).
 This drawback has spurred many alternative approaches based on reliability weighting, Bayesian hierarchical models, regression, and machine learning that all use observational data to improve model integration.